mudigosa/Disaster-Pipeline/README.md

 Please check detailed version information in requirement.txt.
 2. Project Motivation

-Project code is deployed a program as a web application in the internet.
-The web application Programming is a project in Udacity Data Scientist Nanodegree program.
-In this project, I analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
-I find a data set containing real messages that were sent during disaster events.

 I create a machine learning pipeline to categorize these events so that I can send the messages to an appropriate disaster relief agency.
 I split the data into a training set and a test set.
 Then,I create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model.
 Finally, I export the model to a pickle file.

  The web app also displays visualizations of the data as follows: disaster graph1